raspberrypilearning/getting-started-scratch/en/step_5.md

 You can click on blocks in the Code area to run them.
 Click on the `move`{:class="block3motion"} block and the cat will move.

+**Tip:** If you are using Scratch on a tablet, you can tap an item to click on it.

 **Hat blocks** run the blocks below them when a particular event happens.
 The `when green flag clicked`{:class="block3events"} block runs code when you click on the green flag above the Stage to run your project.

 Drag a `when green flag clicked`{:class="block3events"} block above the `move`{:class="block3motion"} block so that they snap together.